-The Department of the Prime Minister and Cabinet has written guidance that the briefing should be ready to be presented to the House of Representatives as a parliamentary paper on or before 30 June 2022.^{2,3}
+The Department of the Prime Minister and Cabinet has written guidance that the briefing should be ready to be presented to the House of Representatives as a parliamentary paper on or before 30 June 2022.^{2,3} disbanded in 1982 under Bolger, with the funding used to establish the Crown Research Institutes (CRIs).

-This is an important initiative.
-New Zealand policy is famously shortterm in nature, as evidenced by our three-year election cycle and the lack of foresight embedded in public policy.
-Our last attempt at governing with foresight was in 1976 with the establishment of the Commission for the Future.
-The Commission was established under Muldoon and disbanded in 1982 under Bolger, with the funding used to establish the Crown Research Institutes (CRIs).
 Importantly, the CRIs were expected to fill the foresight gap.
-In December 2010, Margaret Hunn, former Secretariat co-Director, Commission for the Future, emphasised the conundrum a country faces - a privately funded organisation may be ignored by government if its findings are unpopular while a governmentfunded organisation is at risk of being disbanded when the possibilities described do not match government thinking.
+In December 2010, Margaret Hunn, former Secretariat co-Director, Commission for the Future, emphasised the conundrum a country faces - a privately funded organisation may be ignored by government if its findings are unpopular while a government-funded organisation is at risk of being disbanded when the possibilities described do not match government thinking.
 Hunn concluded that 'the power of public opinion could be the most valuable tool to ensure the results of futures research do not disappear'.4